HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 ### `module` and `nomodule`

 When loading a website, the browser renders the HTML and requests the appropriate resources.
 It consumes the polyfills referenced in the code for the effective rendering and functioning of the page.
-The modern browsers that support newer syntax like [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions), [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function), etc. do not need loads of polyfills to make things work and therefore, should not have to.
+Modern browsers that support newer syntax like [arrow functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) and [async functions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/async_function) do not need loads of polyfills to make things work and therefore, should not have to.

 This is when differential loading takes care of things.
 Specifying the `type="module"` attribute would serve the modern browsers the bundle with modern syntax and fewer polyfills, if any.
-Similarly, older browsers that lack support for modules will be served the bundle with required polyfills and transpiled code syntax with attribute `type="nomodule"`.
-Read more about [the usage of module/nomodule here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#applying_the_module_to_your_html).
+Similarly, older browsers that lack support for modules will be served the bundle with required polyfills and transpiled code syntax with the `type="nomodule"` attribute.
+Read more about [the usage of module/nomodule](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Guide/Modules#applying_the_module_to_your_html).

 Let's look at the data to understand the adoption of these attributes.